Bihar BJP MLA stirs row with comments on Hindu deities | Politics

 - India

-In an embarrassment to the BJP in Bihar, one of its MLAs has been accused of hurting Hindu sentiments by pointing out that even those who did not worship Goddess Lakshmi and Saraswati and Lord Hanuman, were not denied the attributes that the worship of these deities was expected to bestow.
+In an embarrassment to the BJP in Bihar, one of its MLAs has been accused of hurting Hindu sentiments by pointing out that even those who did not worship Goddess Lakshmi, Saraswati and Lord Hanuman were not denied the attributes that worship of these deities was expected to bestow.

 The alleged comments, however, led to an outrage with some radical Hindu groups burning an effigy of the MLA in Bhagalpur town.

+State BJP president Sanjay Jaiswal also voiced disapproval of the MLA's conduct and sought an explanation from Paswan.

+''Being an elected representative he should say things thoughtfully.
+I have spoken to him and asked him for a written explanation, based on which further action may be taken,'' Jaiswal said in response to queries from journalists.

-BJP leaders were reluctant to comment on the episode though other parties were quick to latch on to the opportunity.
+However, parties opposed to the BJP were quick to latch on the opportunity.

 ''We hope the MLA does not need the votes of those who worship gods and goddesses,'' quipped RJD spokesperson Mrityunjay Tiwari.